-The assessment matrix above shows a mixed picture, with Scenario 1 performing well in certain respects (notably biodiversity, climate change adaptation (flood risk) and historic environment) and higher growth (with BLE) scenarios performing well in other respects (notably air quality, climate change mitigation, accessibility, housing and transport).
+The assessment matrix above shows a mixed picture, with Scenario 1 performing well in certain respects (notably biodiversity, climate change adaptation (flood risk) and historic environment) and the "higher growth with BLE" scenarios performing well in other respects (notably air quality, climate change mitigation, accessibility, housing and transport).
 Scenario 2 which would involve an uplift in homes without the BLE is found to perform poorly in respect of all IIA topics other than 'housing'.

-Having made these initial points, set out below is a discussion under the eleven topic headings that comprise the IIA framework:
+Having made these initial points, set out below is a discussion under the eleven topic headings: